mslusarz/csv-nix-tools/README.md

 - i18n

 # TODO (low level)
-- rpn:substring negative pos support (just like in csv-substring)
 - regexp support (grep)
 - switch to deal with new lines in shell-compatible way (see what coreutils' ls does)